Compensation for Construction Accident Victims in San Diego

 Construction worker cutting metal with sparks flying.

 Construction accidents can leave victims with devastating injuries, emotional trauma, and significant financial burdens.
-If you or a loved one has been injured in a construction accident, it's important to understand what compensation may be available.
+San Diego’s booming construction industry — from downtown high-rises to coastal infrastructure projects — means thousands of workers face jobsite hazards every day.
+If you or a loved one has been injured in a construction accident, it’s important to understand what compensation may be available.

 At Hulburt Law Firm, our San Diego construction accident attorneys, Conor and Leslie Hulburt, have helped numerous construction workers and their families recover the compensation they deserve.
-This article explains the types of compensation available to construction accident victims.
+This article explains the types of compensation available to construction accident victims and what factors affect how much you may recover.

 Types of Compensation for Construction Accidents